cchitsiang/awesome-stars/topics.md

 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [mantinedev/mantine](https://github.com/mantinedev/mantine) - React components library with native dark theme support
 - [fwouts/previewjs](https://github.com/fwouts/previewjs) - Preview UI components in your IDE instantly
+- [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
+AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
+Privacy first, open-source, customizable and ready to use.
 - [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler and package manager – all in one.
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build the sign-in, auth, and user identity within minutes.
 We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social sign
 - [Permify/react-role](https://github.com/Permify/react-role) - Lightweight role based access management solution for React applications